 Prioritization

 In HTTP/3, priority signals are sent in the form of the Priority header field and/or the PRIORITY_UPDATE frame sent on the HTTP/3 Control Stream.
 Servers can act on these signals to schedule sending of HTTP response content.
-RFC 9218 provides scheduling guidance that is intended to improve client web application performance.
+RFC 9218arrow-up-right provides scheduling guidance that is intended to improve client web application performance.

 Last updated